More

 #1 Your Prospect Requests a Lower Quote

-As mentioned afore, it’s always best to keep your BATNA ready at hand.
+As mentioned in these tips for sales negotiations, it’s always best to have your Best Alternative to a Negotiated Agreement (BATNA) at hand.
 However, BATNA is only a last resort and there are still a few solutions you can try before resorting to it.

-One of the most common rebuttals to a price objection is to place emphasis on the features and benefits of your product and demonstrate the expected ROI from the purchase.
+One of the most common rebuttals to a price objection is to emphasize the features and benefits of your product and demonstrate the expected ROI from the purchase.
 This helps your prospect gauge your product’s value and acknowledge their need for it.

-Another viable solution is to offer alternative solutions that fit within the lower quote requested.
+Another possible solution is to offer alternative solutions that fit within the lower quote requested.

 #2 Your Prospect Points Out a Better Price From a Competitor

-This objection is as common to AEs as water is to fish.
-Your prospect could point out a cheaper quote from a competitor and use it against you in the hopes of a lower quote.
+This is a common customer negotiation tactic that most AEs have seen a hundred times.
+Your prospect points out a cheaper quote from a competitor and uses it against you in the hopes of a lower quote.

-However, this can strategically be rebutted by deconstructing and comparing the value and gains from your product versus that of your competitor.
+The best strategic rebuttal is comparing the value of your product versus that of your competitor.

-Competitive objections too, like price objections, can be rebutted with the help of value-based selling principles, in which, the reps take on a consultative role to provide value to the customer and help them determine their purchase decision based on the product’s value.
+Competitive objections too, like price objections, can be rebutted with the help of value-based selling principles, in which you take on a consultative role to provide value to the customer and help them determine their purchase decision based on the product’s value.

 #3 Your Prospect Threatens to Walk Out of The Negotiation

-The initial protocol when a prospect threatens to walk out or choose a competitor would be to inquire.
-Try to understand what caused them to seek their BATNA or to walk out.
+The initial protocol when a prospect threatens to walk out or choose a competitor would be engaging them in more conversation.
+Try to understand what is causing them to seek their BATNA or to walk out.

 In addition to value-based selling, other options that can be explored to fix such a situation include: